morse-simulator/morse/doc/morse/dev/time_event.rst

 The loop is centered around the graphic update.
 By default in Blender, `v-sync
 <https://en.wikipedia.org/wiki/Screen_tearing>`_ is enabled, so the main loop
 is caped by the frequency of your screen (often 60 Hz).
-It is possible to disable v-sync using :py:meth:`morse.builder.environment.Environment.use_vsync`.
-Through, as shown in the pseudo-code, it is possible to run the logic / physics at higher frequency.
-The behaviour can be configured using the builder API using the method :py:meth:`morse.builder.environment.Environment.simulator_frequency`.
-The ``base_frequency`` is the frequency of the main loop by (simulated) second.
+It is possible to disable v-sync (this lets MORSE reach higher frequencies, assuming your hardware permits) using :py:meth:`morse.builder.environment.Environment.use_vsync`.
+Though, as shown in the pseudo-code, it is possible to run the logic / physics at higher frequency.
+This behaviour can be configured using the builder API using the method :py:meth:`morse.builder.environment.Environment.simulator_frequency`.
+For instance, ``env.simulator_frequency(20)`` means that the main loop will run at 20Hz (if your hardware is powerful enough).
+The ``base_frequency`` is the frequency of the main loop by second.
 It will be adjusted automatically if you try to accelerate or slow-down the time (see below).
-The ``logic_step_max`` and ``physics_step_max`` are used to compute the maximum possible ``n`` in the previous loop (through the BGE logic on this question is a bit strange).
+The ``logic_step_max`` and ``physics_step_max`` are used to compute the maximum possible ``n`` in the previous loop.

-While the simulation is running, during the ``execute_logic`` phase, the Logic Bricks of each component will make regular calls to their ``default_action`` method.
+While the simulation is running, during the ``execute_logic`` step, components actually invoke their `default_action` method via the Blender *logic bricks*.
 At this point the component will perform its task and update its internal data.

-To run a component at a lower frequency, some calls to ``default_action`` can be skipped by setting the frequency in the Game Logic Sensor or more conveniently specifying the desired frequency in the builder script (using :py:meth:`morse.builder.abstractcomponent.AbstractComponent.frequency`).
-The real frequency of the ``default_action`` is called can be computed using the property :py:meth:`morse.core.object.Object.frequency`.
+To run a component at a lower frequency, Morse will skip call to ``default_action`` to match desired frequency, as specified in the builder script (using :py:meth:`morse.builder.abstractcomponent.AbstractComponent.frequency`).
+Internally, The execution frequency of the sensor | actuator | robot  can be retrieved using the property :py:meth:`morse.core.object.Object.frequency`.

 Time management related settings
 --------------------------------